 FAQ

 Yes!
-Dip in a little plain Greek yogurt or milk instead of egg to help the coating stick.
+Dip in a little plain Greek yogurt or milk, or even just spray with olive instead of egg to help the coating stick.

 Sure!
 Try this same method with carrot sticks, green beans, or sweet potato strips.